FutureSpacePirate/github-slideshow/_posts/0000-01-02-FutureSpacePirate.md

 ---
 layout: slide
-title: "Welcom toour second slide!"
+title: "Welcome to our second slide!"
 ---
-Your test
-Use the left arrow to go back!
+Your test - this guideance is rubbish and it update slowly, very frustrating Use the left arrow to go back!